 There are many reasons to learn R; we’ve compiled a list of the most important ones that will absolutely answer your query about why you should learn R.

-with no a doubt, data science is one of the most in-demand professions.
+with no a doubt, data science course is one of the most in-demand professions.
 The level of prominence and demand that this sector has now demands all of our attention.
-With everyone turning their job focus to the magical world of data, having a good understanding of what it takes to succeed professionally has never been more important.
+With everyone turning their job focus to the magical world of data, understanding what it takes to succeed professionally has never been more important.
 There are a set of conditions that, if met, will set you apart from the competition.
 The R programming language is one of them.
 Without R, data science would be hard to imagine.

 Before we get into why R is so important in data science, let’s take a look at what R is.
 R is a statistical programming words and software environment designed primarily for statistical computing and data visualisation.
 Statistical analysis, data visualisation, and data manipulation are the main areas in which R excels.